Kelli Berglund: 2016–present: Career expansion

 In June 2018, Berglund was cast in the starring role of Carly in the 2019 Starz television series Now Apocalypse.
 In 2019, Berglund was cast in the recurring role of Olivia in the fourth season of the drama television series Animal Kingdom.

 Berglund also had a minor role as a teen in a Billie Eilish costume in the 2020 Netflix comedy film Hubie Halloween.
 In 2021, Berglund had a supporting role in the crime drama film Cherry starring Tom Holland and Ciara Bravo, directed by Anthony and Joe Russo, based on the 2018 novel of the same name by Nico Walker.
 From 2021 to 2023, she was cast to play the main role in Starz's drama series Heels, in which she played the main role of Crystal Tyler.

-In 2024, Berglund starred alongside Amadeus Serafini in the romantic comedy film by Tosca Musk's titled Wallbanger.
+In 2024, Berglund starred alongside Amadeus Serafini in the romantic comedy film Wallbanger.
+That same year, she appeared in the film Queen of the Ring as wrestler Nell Stewart.
+In 2025, she appeared as a guest star on the ABC series Doctor Odyssey.
+In May 2026, it was announced that Berglund was cast in the Hulu series Prison Break as a series regular.

 Personal life

 Berglund began dating Bad Feelings musician Tyler Wilson in March 2016.
 They became engaged on November 9, 2024 after 8 years of dating.